-If you haven’t been to Slows, you haven’t lived.
-They’re a Detroit staple famous for melting-in-your-mouth BBQ and a variety of exquisite sauces.
+If you haven’t been to Slows, you're missing out.
+They’re a Detroit staple, famous for melting-in-your-mouth BBQ and a variety of exquisite sauces.
 But Slows also offers an extensive range of gluten-free options.
 Try some fall-off-the-bone St. Louis Cut Ribs, sustainably-raised pulled pork, the Charles Bronson salad, or some tasty jambalaya.
 Or, order one of their amazing sandwiches (like Fitt favorite, the Yardbird) just without the bun!
 Whatever you do, don’t pass up the opportunity to get your GF on at their Michigan Ave. spot for to-go shop in Midtown.

 Typically, a noodle spot isn’t where you’d expect gluten-free eaters to gather, but at Ima, there are plenty of Asian fusion options for everyone.
 In addition to savory ramen (which can be made with rice noodles instead of wheat), there are GF shareables like a smoked salmon potato salad, a common Korean side dish with a Japanese twist, or the Ima Tacos, made with a shaved jicama shell, wakame slaw, green chili hot sauce, and your choice of protein.
 Check them out in Corktown, Madison Heights, and Midtown.